 How to Find a Job to earn your Work Award

-Recipients can find a job using a resource called "LionJobs" through Career and Professional Development.
+Recipients can find a job using a resource called "LionJobs" through Student Employment Services.
 Their website can also give you more information about working at LMU as a student.

 Benefits of Working on Campus

 - Working on campus allows you to earn money to assist with educational expenses.